 About the Museum Conservation Center

-The Museum Conservation Center – located behind the History Center at 1221 Penn Ave. in the Strip District – provides visitors with access to the same quality assessment and conservation treatments as museums provide for their own collections.
-Trained staff will discuss your needs and evaluate the goals for the care and conservation of your objects.
-After a condition assessment, professional conservators will provide a proposal for treatment and suggestions for long-term display, handling, and proper methods of storage.
+The Museum Conservation Center provides patrons with access to the same quality assessment and conservation treatments as museums provide for their own collections.
+History Center staff will discuss your needs, and evaluate the goals for the care and conservation of your objects, and refer to you a highly trained professional conservator who will provide a proposal for treatment.

 The Museum Conservation Center offers a variety of archival-quality storage materials for sale and provides instruction on how to protect your heirlooms for future generations.

-For more information on the Museum Conservation Center or to schedule an appointment, please contact Barb Conner, conservation services manager, at 412-454-6450 or email@example.com.
+For more information on the Museum Conservation Center or to discuss conservation services or materials, please contact Lauren Meals at 412-454-6450 or email@example.com.